 Learners can be admitted for full-time or part-time studies.
 The program admissions committee makes all admission recommendations on a case-by-case basis.

-The program application deadlines are May 15th for Fall admits and November 1st for Spring admits.
+The program application deadline is November 1st for Spring admits.

 - Online Application Form

 Original undergraduate transcripts (all prior institutions)

 Applicants for admission must provide hard copy official transcripts of ALL work beyond secondary school -- undergraduate coursework, graduate coursework, study abroad courses, community college courses, and non-degree courses.

 Washington, D.C.
 20057-1411

 Two letters of recommendationTwo letters of recommendation from a faculty member or employer who can address the applicant's interest in healthcare quality and patient safety and the applicant's ability to do graduate-level work.

 Statement of purposeApplicants are asked to provide a written personal statement of goals related to patient safety, quality, and leadership including their interest in a particular area of study in this arena.
 Responses should be no more than 700 words in length.